CodeChica/novela/README.md

 This was a major problem, as they had their cinnamon toast crunch cereal in their shopping cart and needed to find it before breakfast.
 They looked around the entire store for an hour looking for the cart.
 Then they got kidnapped at the store.
-The shopping cart had very important things including; a pink tank-top, some microwavable food, and magnets (all merchandise).
+The shopping cart had important things including; a pink tank-top, some microwavable food, and magnets (all merchandise).
 One of them started to panic and accidentally turned into a cupcake in the process.
 Neither of them knew where to look, so they both turned to the one thing that they believed that out help them find their loved one.